|

 youth, but became an atheist primarily because

+of Darwin's books.
 Mao, who established communist rule in China

 and killed millions of people, openly stated that